backcover7/CodeRules/csv/README.md

 If kind has "annotation" keyword then the method should be empty.
 If method column is wrapped with brackets then it might be a regex.
+If method column is "ANNOTATION" then it means this classtype might be used in annotation type.

 ## Database
 https://dbdiagram.io/